srmoharana/Implementation-of-TFIDF-and-NLTK-for-Resume-Classification/README.md

 To use this repo just download the repository, open in jupyter notebook.
 Start creating something awesome!
 Good Luck!

-Prerequisites
-Things required
+* Prerequisite Things required:

-Python3
+    * Python3
-Jupyter Notebook
+    * Jupyter Notebook
-Matplotlib
+    * Matplotlib
-Pandas
+    * Pandas
-NLTK toolkit
+    * NLTK toolkit
-Other dependencies
+    * Other dependencies

 N.B.- If you like my work, show some appreciation by giving a star.
 This motivates me to work on different problems.